innolitics/n2y/.github/pull_request_template.md

+# Describe Your Changes

+# How Did You Test It

 # Author's Checklist

 Before assigning reviewers, step through the following checklist.
 Check each item once it's completed.
 If an item is skipped, write an explanation below the item.